-The original behaviourism of Watson and Skinner denied the relevance, if not the very existence, of everything that their objective science could not deal with.
+The "radical" behaviourism of John B. Watson and Burrhus Frederic Skinner denied the relevance, if not the very existence, of everything that their objective science could not deal with.
 Watson famously brushed “religion, the life hereafter, morals, love of children, parents, country, and the like” aside as “the trouble”.
 The (in)famous passage in which Watson wrote this amazing opinion is well-known, but worth repeating in full:

 Human beings do not want to class themselves with other animals.
 They are willing to admit that they are animals but ‘something else in addition’.
 It is this ‘something else’ that causes the trouble.
 In this ‘something else’ is bound up everything that is classed as religion, the life hereafter, morals, love of children, parents, country, and the like.
 The raw fact that you, as a psychologist, if you are to remain scientific, must describe the behaviour of man in no other terms than those you would use in describing the behavior of the ox you slaughter, drove and still drives many timid souls away from behaviorism.(Watson, 1929, p. v)

 The rather baffling assumption that his colleagues spent their days slaughtering oxen was not an isolated lapse of common sense.
 In the beginning of the first chapter of the same book Watson first dismissed consciousness as "neither a definable nor a usable concept" and then wrote under the heading "The Religious Background of Current Introspective Psychology" the following:

 No one knows just how the idea of a soul or the supernatural started.
 It probably had its origin in the general laziness of mankind.
 Certain individuals who in primitive society declined to work with their hands, to go out hunting, to make flints, to dig for roots, became keen observers of human nature.